 Whenever you take a window seat, you have some great opportunities to take awesome pictures.
 Then using Instagram’s professional filters you can make the photo even greater.
 So my tip is to have Instagram with you on each air trip.

 Netflix is something that will help you to turn the long boring flight into pleasure.
 Ok, I’m kidding, but at least you will focus on something different than the noise of airplane’s engine, snoring of your neighbor or any other flight pleasures 🙂 Usually, the onboard entertainment system is updated each month so you can find there many good movies, music or TV shows but the advantage of Netflix is that you can search what you really like (tv series for example), download it and watch on board.

 Pocket enables you to save the website content and give’s you access to it not depending on internet connection.
 It’s pretty useful.
 Imagine you are reading a good article and just after you take your seat on a plane you have to switch off internet connection in your mobile.
 What you can do is to save the article in the Pocket app and you will have the access to this article even offline.

 Another app to kill some time in the air.
 By moving bricks left, right, up and down you need to sum the figures to 2048.
 Be careful – it’s very addictive.
 My personal record:

 Download: You can download Airhelp for both iOS and Android from Airhelp site.

-If your flight is late more than 3 hours or is canceled you can apply for flight delay compensation.
-Airhelp is the company which helps you to deal with it in the easiest possible way – using the app.
+If your flight is late for more than 3 hours or is canceled you can apply for flight delay compensation.
+Airhelp is the company that helps you to deal with it in the easiest possible way – using the app.
 Just scan your boarding card with Airhelp App and that’s it.
 They work in no win, no fee model, so it costs you nothing.
 This is the easiest way to apply for compensation but you can try to do it on your own.
 You can read about it in my article: Plane delay compensation step by step.